PinkNightmare1234/FastDSA/README.md

 # FastDSA

-A data structure and algorithm libray ideal for beginner level programmers .It is easy to understand and modify according to the problems
+A data structure and algorithm libray ideal for beginner level programmers . \n It is easy to understand and modify according to the problems